rustack-cloud-platform/terraform-provider-rcp/docs/data-sources/lbaas.md

 ---
 # rustack_lbaas (Data Source)

-Returns a list of Rustack lbaas.
+Get information about Rustack lbaas.

 Get information about lbaas in the Vdc for use in other resources.